History of the Land

 Twin Oaks Barn

-In 2016, Willis and Barbara Umstead’s younger daughter Beth Umstead McLaughlin and her husband Jan Michael, took over farm management and added cows back to the property, as well as baling fescue hay.
+In 2016, Willis and Barbara Umstead’s younger daughter Beth Umstead McLaughlin took over farm management and added cows back to the property, as well as baling fescue hay.
 Beth’s son Justin along with his wife Michelle joined in on the farming fun with their own cows and miniature horses.
-Jan’s daughter Justine even added a couple of cute pygmy goats.
-However, the property couldn’t support the number of livestock it once did.

 We are deeply attached to the land and its legacy.
 We began thinking about how to prepare it for the next generation, keeping it mostly undeveloped and in its natural, beautiful state.
 So, we started the dream of Twin Oaks Barn event space.
 We broke ground March 2020.
 Trees were cut off the property and milled on site right by the barn by a wonderful sawyer.
 The barn is constructed primarily from the rough sawn wood from the farm.
-Family and friends were engaged in barn building with us, with Jan overseeing the building project and Beth providing moral support.
+Family and friends were engaged in barn building with us.

 It's a family business.
 And we love sharing the beauty of our property and Barn with you.